It’s Time to Believe in Your Conscience: A Step-by-Step Assessment with Listening

 What I’ve learned throughout my work with leaders is that taking the time to first listen to that conscience for a period of time creates a new habit.
 In the second week of the experiment, you begin to recognize how vital that voice is, how to trust that conscience when it speaks up, and how uncomfortable it can feel when you avoid listening to it and work against your own intuition.

-If you gave yourself permission to experiment and open yourself up to your conscience again, I’d love to hear about your experiences and your results.
-Please come back and leave a comment or send a direct message to email@example.com to share your story with me!
+If you gave yourself permission to experiment and opened yourself up to your conscience again, I’d love to hear about your experiences and your results.
+Please come back and leave a comment or send a direct message to [email protected] to share your story with me!